Presentations of Galois groups of maximal extensions with restricted ramification: Introduction

+where $X$ is a set of $n+u$ random elements of $\calF_n(\Gamma)$.
+We showed that the moment proven in the function field case matches the moment of the probability measure defined by \eqref{eq:LWZB-rgm} exactly when $u=1$.
+With this evidence, we conjectured that the random group \eqref{eq:LWZB-rgm} gives the distribution of $\Gal(k^{\#}/k)$ in both the function field case and the number field case.
+Theorem~\ref{thm:main} explains the theoretical reason behind $u=1$ in the Liu--Wood--Zureick-Brown conjecture.

-Cohen and Martinet \cite{Cohen-Martinet} provided a modification for the case that $Q=\Q$ and $k/Q$ is imaginary.
+Regarding the exceptional case \ref{item:exp-1}, Cohen and Martinet \cite{Cohen-Martinet} provided a modification for the case that $Q=\Q$ and $k/Q$ varies among $\Gamma$-extensions with a fixed signature.
 Wang and Wood \cite{Wang-Wood19} proved some results about the probability measures described in the Cohen--Martinet heuristics.
 From these works, one can see that the decomposition subgroup $\Gamma_\infty$ at $\infty$ of $k/\Q$ crucially affects the probability measures.
 In Lemma~\ref{lem:other-sgn-mult}, we explicitly compute the upper bounds of multiplicities in a pro-$\ell$ admissible $\Gamma$-presentation of $G_{\O}(k)(\ell)$, which shows how the multiplicities are determined by $\Gamma_\infty$.
 Then in Corollary~\ref{cor:imag-quad} and Remark~\ref{rmk:imag-quad}, we prove that, when $k/\Q$ is an imaginary quadratic field, $G_{\O}(k)(\ell)$ can be achieved by a random group model which defines a probability measure agreeing with the Boston--Bush--Hajir heuristics.

-When the base field $Q$ contains the $\ell$-th roots of unity, we give upper bounds for multiplicities in Lemma~\ref{lem:rootsof1} and Corollary~\ref{cor:mult-roots}, which suggests that the distributions of $G_{\O, \infty}(k)(\ell)$ should be different between the function field case and the number field case (Remark~\ref{rmk:roots}\eqref{item:roots-2}).
+For the exceptional case \ref{item:exp-2}, when the base field $Q$ contains the $\ell$-th roots of unity, we give upper bounds for multiplicities in Lemma~\ref{lem:rootsof1} and Corollary~\ref{cor:mult-roots}, which suggests that the distributions of $G_{\O, \infty}(k)(\ell)$ should be different between the function field case and the number field case (Remark~\ref{rmk:roots}\eqref{item:roots-2}).
 This difference is not surprising, as Malle observed in \cite{Malle2010} that his conjecture regarding the class groups of number fields does not easily match the result for function fields.
 So the upper bounds obtained in Corollary~\ref{cor:mult-roots} supports Malle's observation.
 The phenomenon related to the presence of the roots of unity has been numerically computed in \cite{Malle2008, Malle2010}, and the random matrices in this setting and their relation with function field counting has been studied in \cite{Katz-Sarnak1999, Achter2006, Achter2008, Garton, Adam-Malle}.
 A correction for roots of unity, provided with empirical evidence, is presented in \cite{Wood-nonab}.